vippsas/vipps-developers/newsletters/2023-03-newsletter.md

 ## Improved shipping options in Vipps Checkout

 To increase conversion in your webshop and create a great online customer experience, it is essential that you provide your customers with an easy way of choosing their preferred shipping method.
-We've done the heavy lifting, together with the shipping providers, so you can focus on other things.

 [Vipps Checkout](https://vippsas.github.io/vipps-developer-docs/docs/APIs/checkout-api) supports all major shipping providers in the Norwegian market, including: